gluegun-rs/gluegun/book/src/api.md

-# API descriptions in carcin
+# API descriptions in gluegun

 * API descriptions are
     * exported structs, enums